matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 ```

 ### Install Dependecies:
-For a first development, the `TurtleBot` environment was used.
-Follow the ufficial procedure at [Gazebo Simulation](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation), or simply install via Debian.
-`RTAB-Map` was used for solution of SLAM and mapping.
+For a first development, the `TurtleBot` environment was used. `RTAB-Map` was used for solution of SLAM and mapping.
 `multirobot_map_merge` was used to merge the robot individual maps.
 ```bash
 sudo apt install ros-$ROS_DISTRO-rtabmap-ros